-- Required readings are available on MYCLASS; these will include a mix of online documents and materials from the GPRC Learning Commons. - MYCLASS: You will need to access our MYCLASS page at https://myclass.gprc.ab.ca where you will be able to access a variety of necessary resources. - WEBSITE: http://people.gprc.ab.ca/gwhittall
+- MYCLASS: You will need to visit our MYCLASS page at https://myclass.gprc.ab.ca where you will be able to access a variety of necessary resources. - Required readings are available on MYCLASS; these will include a mix of online documents and materials from the NWP Polytechnic Learning Commons.

 DELIVERY MODE(S): Lecture.
-Note: GPRC reserves the right to change the course delivery.
+Note: NWP reserves the right to change the course delivery.

+COURSE OBJECTIVES:

-COURSE OBJECTIVES: MU1021 is an introduction to a number of North American popular music genres and the history behind their developments.
+MU1021 is an introduction to a number of North American popular music genres and the history behind their developments.
 This course focuses on popular music from the late nineteenth century to the present day, with an emphasis on the evolution of the various musical styles and the placement of these styles in their social contexts.
 Both assigned readings and critical listening are important aspects of the course, and exams and quizzes will reflect material from readings and recordings.
 In addition to the required text, additional readings will be assigned.
 When you have completed this course, you should have a good perspective of the history and evolution of popular music in North America over the past century.

+LEARNING OUTCOMES:

-LEARNING OUTCOMES: Upon successful completion of this course, students will be able to explain ways in which popular music has developed and discuss the people and forces that drove those developments.
+Upon successful completion of this course, students will be able to explain ways in which popular music has developed and discuss the people and forces that drove those developments.
 Additionally, students will be able to aurally identify the aesthetic and stylistic characteristics of many genres of popular music.